Yellow Brick Road

 Skincare: Shea Butter is a highly emollient substance, meaning it has the ability to soften and soothe the skin.
 A small amount warmed up in your hands can be applied directly to the skin as a moisturizer.
 Pay special attention to particularly dry areas such as elbows, knees, and heels.
 For facial application, use sparingly as its high oil content could be too heavy for some skin types.

 Haircare: Shea Butter’s high fatty acid content makes it an excellent natural conditioner.
-It can be used as a pre-shampoo treatment or a post-wash leave-in conditioner.
-Warm a generous amount of Shea Butter until it liquefies, then apply to your hair, ensuring all strands are covered.
+You can use it as a pre-shampoo treatment or apply it after washing as a leave-in conditioner.
+Warm a generous amount of Shea Butter until it liquefies, then cover all your hair strands by applying it thoroughly.
 Leave it in for at least 30 minutes before shampooing, or for best results, leave it in overnight and shampoo in the morning.
 This treatment will leave your hair feeling hydrated and manageable.

 We can vouch for the biological effectiveness of Shea Butter.
 However, every person’s skin and hair are unique, so start with small amounts and adjust usage based on your personal needs and the results you observe.